Annual Special Overload Permit (Variance Permit)

 Who must obtain a Variance Permit?
 Operators of commercial motor vehicles

 who wish to carry legally specified commodities in excess of the vehicle's legal gross weight or axle configuration must obtain

 a Variance Permit.
-Commercial motor vehicles must be registered for the maximum allowable rate (90,000 pounds.)
+Commercial motor vehicles must be registered for the maximum allowable rate (up to 90,000 pounds.)
 The Variance

 Permit is available at a cost of $100.00 and is renewed annually.